climatempo/challenge-accepted-python/PROJECT.md

 You can also open an issue on the [project's GitHub repository](https://github.com/luizamfsantos/challenge-accepted-python/issues) for any bug reports, feature requests, or general discussions related to the project.

 ## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).